Division of Grampians

 Australian Electoral Division in Victoria.
+It was named for the Grampian Ranges in central Victoria, and included the towns of Daylesford, Maryborough, St Arnaud and Stawell.
+It was a marginal seat.

 The division was created in 1900 and was one of the original 75 divisions contested at the first federal election.
+In 1913, it gained areas from the abolished divisions of Mernda (Kyneton and Woodend) and Laanecoorie (Maryborough and Daylesford).
 It was abolished in 1922.
-It was named for the Grampian Ranges in central Victoria, and included the towns of Daylesford, Maryborough, St Arnaud and Stawell.
-It was a marginal seat.